-September is a busy month for home gardeners.
+August is a busy month for home gardeners.
+Apples harvest is just coming on.
 We are chained to our kitchens as produce comes ripe.
 Cooking, freezing, drying, canning… Whatever the preferred method of preserving we must use our hard won garden treasure or lose it.
-To everything there is a season.
-For home gardeners and preservers, this is the season we make like squirrels and stash our winter goodies away.

 How to make Homemade Applesauce:

-- Start with a load of Fuji apples (or whatever pie apple you have-I do NOT recommend red Delicious)
+Start with a load of apples (whatever pie apple you have will work well)

 Why we use the Food Mill:

 Once the apples are thoroughly cooked and very soft and mushy, it’s time to sieve them.
 I use an old foley food mill that my grandma Cash gave me eons ago.

 We need the food mill to separate the cooked apples from their skins, seeds and cores if your leave them in.
 (I core my apples because we don’t spray the trees and a few undesirables may find their way into the sauce.
 Icky!)
 The food mill also gives the sauce an even texture.

 Without the food mill the sauce,(while still delicious) will be lumpy.
 I have made applesauce without the food mill.
 It is not so fun to have apple skins wandering around throughout the sauce.